Surfsy/Surfsy/Readme_Group13.txt

 Running the code:
+- The main class is called "Surfsy.java"
-- Open the project in Intellij and press the green triangle button, making sure to run the "Sursfy" config
+- Open the project in IntelliJ and press the run (green triangle) button, making sure to run the "Sursfy" config

 Libraries Used:
 - JavaFX